tumbarumba/issue-tracker-tools/README.md

 ## Configuration

-The `jira` script requires a configuration file called `issuetracker.yml` by default.
+The `it` and `cfd` scripts requires a configuration file, called `issuetracker.yml` by default.

 ### `issuetracker.yml`

-By default, the script will look for this file at `$HOME/issuetracker.yml`, although this can be overriden on the command line using the `-c` or `--config` option.
+The scripts will look for this file at `$HOME/issuetracker.yml` by default, although this can be overriden on the command line using the `-c` or `--config` option.

 An example of the Jira config file: